-BA (34-38 hours)
+Theology BA/BS (30 hours)

-The comprehensive major in religion is provided for those who want a liberal arts degree with a maximum of Biblical and theological studies.
+The comprehensive major in Theology is provided for those who want a liberal arts degree with a maximum of Biblical and theological studies.
 This curriculum is generally accepted for entrance into seminary or other graduate institutions and is satisfactory for students going into missionary work that requires a liberal arts degree.